OpenSourceBrain/Documentation/source/OSBv2/Repositories.md

 Repositories are views of files and data in public resources like [GitHub](https://github.com) and [DANDI](https://gui.dandiarchive.org).
 They show the **current contents** of the source.
-Currently, GitHub and DANDI resources are supported, with support for more sources such as Figshare also planned.
+Currently, [GitHub](https://github.com), [Figshare](https://figshare.com) and [DANDI](https://gui.dandiarchive.org) are supported, with support for more sources also planned.

 Repositories are currently public, so all users can browse repositories that have been added to OSBv2.

 (osbv2:repositories:viewing)=
 ## Viewing available repositories

-Users can view all the currently created repositories on OSBv2 in the repository list page.
+Users can view all the currently created repositories on OSBv2 in the [repository list](https://v2.opensourcebrain.org/repositories) page.
 Click on the "View repositories" button, or the "Repositories" drop down in the top right hand corner to view the repository list page:

 ```{figure} ../images/osbv2-main-page-repositories-link-with-text.png